AguaClara/Textbook/Filtration/EStaRS_Design.rst

 [it appears that you don't have a spelling checker installed in atom.
 I shouldn't see spelling errors.]

+[I made it about 2/3 of the way through the file and then I ran out of steam.
+I suggest beginning by stating in text how the design will proceed.
+Below is my attempt.]

+#.
+Set the spacing between branches to be 0.5 of the sand layer depth
+inlet branch orifice size set by maximum diameter than can be used without creating holes through the side of the connection between the branch and the wing pipe.
+#.
+Set the orifice area in the backwash inlet branches based on keeping backwash head loss low.
+Aim for something between 1 and 5 cm with these numbers chosen to be small relative to the total head loss through an AguaClara plant and assuming that there isn't any reason to waste energy here.
+#.
+Calculate the spacing between orifices (and make sure it is possible to fabricate)
+You can continue with these steps.
+Make sure that you always know everything required to get to the next step.

 .. attention::

   This file is a work in progress and includes notes from the author to the author, all information included here is correct though likely incomplete